TeamShadowCode/Gym-website-concept/README.md

 ## Overview

 A fully responsive, modern website concept for a Iron Haven Athletics.
-The project focuses on clean visual hierarchy, intuitive user experience, and a professional aesthetic suited to the Solar industry.
+The project focuses on clean visual hierarchy, intuitive user experience, and a professional aesthetic suited to the Gym industry.

 ---